Adillwma/DeepClean3D/Usage Manuals/Training_Manual.md

     batch_size: an integer representing the number of images to pull per batch.
     latent_dim: an integer representing the number of nodes in the latent space, which is the bottleneck layer.
     learning_rate: a float representing the optimizer learning rate.
-    optim_w_decay: a float representing the optimizer weight decay for regularization.
+    optim_w_decay: a float representing the optimizer weight decay for regularisation.
     dropout_prob: a float representing the dropout probability.

 ### Dataset Settings